fraboeni/fraboeni.github.io/_posts/2021-01-24-membership-inference.md

 loss_train = cce(constant(y_train_onehot), constant(prob_train), from_logits=False).numpy()
 loss_test = cce(constant(y_test_onehot), constant(prob_test), from_logits=False).numpy()
 ```
-#### SlicingSpec
-*SlicingSpec* offers you a possibility to slice your dataset.
+**SlicingSpec** offers you a possibility to slice your dataset.
 This makes sense if you want to find out the success of the membership inference attack over specific data groups or classes.
 According to the code you have the following options that can be set to True:
 - entire_dataset: one of the slices will be the entire dataset
 - by_class: one slice per class is generated
 - by_percentiles: generates 10 slices for percentiles of the loss - 0-10%, 10-20%, ...
 90-100%
 - by_classification_correctness: creates one slice for correctly classified data points, and one for misclassified data points.

-#### AttackType
-*AttackType* gives you different options on how your membership inference attack should be conducted.
+**AttackType** gives you different options on how your membership inference attack should be conducted.
 -  LOGISTIC_REGRESSION = 'lr'
 - MULTI_LAYERED_PERCEPTRON = 'mlp'
 -  RANDOM_FOREST = 'rf'